-Sixty care homes will be recruited from four ARC sites: East midlands (23), West Midlands (5), South London (16) and North East (16) by the local site teams.
+Sixty care homes will be recruited from four ARC locations: East Midlands (23), West Midlands (5), South London (16) and North East (16) by the local site teams.
 The UK average is 29.5 residents per care home which should provide falls data on 1770 residents (13).
 Care homes will be encouraged to express their interest in participating through promotion and introduction to the study at ENRICH events, care home forums, social media and telephone call from the study team.
 Homes that express an interest in taking part will be reviewed against the eligibility criteria to confirm that they meet the entry criteria.
 It will be explained to the care homes, that entry into the study is entirely voluntary that they can withdraw at any time, but attempts will be made to avoid this occurrence.
 In the event of their withdrawal, it will be explained that their data collected so far cannot be erased and we will seek consent to use the data in the final analyses where appropriate.

-Care homes who decide to take part will be asked to sign an agreement which sets out the expected tasks involved in participating from both the Care Home and the research team.
+Care home owners and/or managers who decide to take part will be asked to sign an agreement which sets out the expected tasks involved in participating from both the care home and the research team.
+Participating homes will be asked to provide monthly falls rate data for the 12 months they use the Action Falls programme and for the preceding 6 months prior to participating.

-All staff employed by participating care homes will be invited to complete two NOMAD questionnaires (at two different timepoints) and results from this survey will indicate which care home staff will be invited to take part in the interviews.
-Research staff from each study site will contact staff for interview directly based on contact information provided for this purpose on the NOMAD survey.
-12 interviews per research site will be completed.
+All staff employed by participating care homes will be invited to complete NoMAD questionnaires at two different time-points, this has a potential reach of up to 200 staff members.
+The results from this questionnaire will indicate which care home staff will be invited to take part in the interviews.
+Research staff from each study location will contact staff for interview directly based on contact information provided for this purpose on the NoMAD questionnaire.
+12 interviews per research location will be completed.